Fertilize in the spring to promote a healthy green lawn.

-Knowing when should I fertilize my lawn will help improve the root system to promote strong roots for lush green grass.
-When winter turns into spring and soil temperature is at 55°F for 4-5 days.
-The grass comes out of winter dormancy and it begins a spring surge of activity
+Knowing when I should fertilize my lawn will help improve the root system to promote strong roots for lush green grass.
+When winter turns into spring, the soil temperature is at 55°F for 4-5 days.
+The grass comes out of winter dormancy and begins a spring activity surge.

 Depending on the climate and the type of grass you have, you’ll want to fertilize your grass during its peak growing season, which is during the fall for cool-season grasses and spring for warm-season grasses.